I've been a freelance writer focusing on movies, hiking, stamps, volleyball, and politics.

 Are There Any Saving Graces?

 With so many reasons to hesitate in supporting Clinton, are there things that will overcome the trepidation?
-For many voters, there certain are some.
+For many voters, there certainly are some.

-4.)
-Issues-Based Voting - With both candidates being so flawed in terms of their character, many voters might just vote based upon the issues.
+Issues-Based Voting.
+With both candidates being so flawed in terms of their character, many voters might just vote based upon the issues.
 As odious as it will be to put either Trump or Clinton into the most powerful position on the planet, what they stand for in terms of policy might align better with people.

 Pro-life, anti-trade, smaller government voters will most certainly go with Trump.
 Pro-environment, anti-gun, pro-choice voters will certainly flock to Clinton.